andrewchaa/trading-strategies/README.md

 ## Code Examples

-The code examples are available in the `code` directory.
-They demonstrate how to use the following indicators in Python:
+The code examples are available in the `ddd-southwest` directory.

-* `macd_example.py`: Using the MACD indicator to generate buy and sell signals
-* `macd_ema_example.py`: Using the MACD indicator with EMA to generate buy and sell signals
-* `bollinger_band_example.py`: Using the Bollinger Band indicator to generate buy and sell signals

 ## Requirements

-* Python 3.8 or later
+* Python 3.11 or later
 * `pandas` library for data manipulation
 * `matplotlib` library for plotting